s-egge/Minecraft-Server/README.md

   - Move the private key to the ansible folder so that it can be used to SSH into the instance.
 I am also giving it the `.pem` extension because it wouldn't work for me without that
     - `mv minecraft_server_key ansible/minecraft_server_key.pem`

-- Navigate to the terraform directory
+- Navigate to the terraform directory and run commands to set up the EC2 instance on AWS
   - `cd terraform`
   - `terraform init`
   - `terraform apply -auto-approve`

 - Navigate back to the root

   - `cd ..`